LabEG/Serializable/README.md

 Serializable
 =====

-Small library for deserialization and serialization for javascript and typescript
+Small library for deserialization and serialization for JavaScript and TypeScript

 Description
 ------

-- For working this library needed Metadata Reflection API.
-If your platform (browser/nodejs) don't support it you must use polifyll.
+- For working, this library needs the Metadata Reflection API.
+If your platform (browser/Node.js) doesn't support it, you must use a polyfill.
 Example: [reflect-metadata](https://www.npmjs.com/package/reflect-metadata)

-- By default library don't crash on wrong types in json and return default value on wrong property.
-If you need more secure behavior you must override method `onWrongType` on `Serializable` object and drop exception in this method, by your logic want.
+- By default, the library doesn't crash on wrong types in JSON and returns the default value on the wrong property.
+If you need more secure behavior, you must override the method `onWrongType` on the `Serializable` object and throw an exception in this method, according to your logic.

 Installation
 ------